 Huron is a somewhat small city located in the state of South Dakota.
-With a population of 13,380 people and five constituent neighborhoods, Huron is the ninth largest community in South Dakota.
+With a population of 14,231 people and four constituent neighborhoods, Huron is the eighth largest community in South Dakota.

-The per capita income in Huron in 2018 was $24,253, which is lower middle income relative to South Dakota and the nation.
-This equates to an annual income of $97,012 for a family of four.
+The per capita income in Huron in 2018 was $27,305, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $109,220 for a family of four.
 However, Huron contains both very wealthy and poor people as well.

-Huron is a very ethnically-diverse city.
+Huron is an extremely ethnically-diverse city.
 The people who call Huron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huron residents report their race to be White, followed by Asian.
 Huron also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.65% of the city’s residents.
-Important ancestries of people in Huron include German, Irish, Norwegian, English, and Dutch.
+People of Hispanic or Latino origin account for 14.32% of the city’s residents.
+Important ancestries of people in Huron include German, Norwegian, Irish, English, and French.

 The most common language spoken in Huron is English.
 Other important languages spoken here include Other Asian languages and Spanish.